Advanced Social Psychology

 Important: Some of our Monday Night classes will run late, to 9, 9:30 or 10pm to accommodate the films that are part of the course content.

 Course Topic: In Psyc 441, we will be applying the concepts of Social Psychology to the events of World War II, and predominantly, the Holocaust.
 The course will be content heavy, both in terms of the amount of material to be covered and in terms of the emotional weight of the content.

 I make extensive use of Evernote in my courses.
 You will need to sign up for an Evernote account as a student in this course.
 The basic account should be sufficient, although a Plus or Premium account is highly recommended.
 Using this link to sign up for your account will give you 1 month of Premium Access.
 Other ways that you can get Premium for free include referring others to sign up for Evernote: You'll receive 1 month Premium for free for each person who signs up.
-Another way to get Premium Evernote for free (kind of) is to purchase Evernote Branded Moleskine notebooks.
-These ones come with 1 month free and this one comes with 3 months free.
 To learn more about Evernote, click here.